 What is an "open records request"?

-An open records request is a written request for public information contained in the files or records of a Texas governmental agency, including the Department of Banking.
+An open records request is a written request for public information contained in the files or records of a Texas governmental agency, including the Department of Banking (Department).
 Public information is any information collected, assembled, maintained under a law or in connection with the transaction of official business by a governmental body, or for a governmental body if the governmental body owns the information or has a right of access to it.
-To be public information, it cannot be confidential under law or exempt from disclosure by the Public Information Act.
+To be released, it cannot be confidential under law or exempt from disclosure by the Public Information Act.

 An open records or public information request must be for inspection or copies of an existing document or record.
-We are not required to generate a new document in order to respond to a request.
-Public information requests are governed by the Texas Public Information Act.
-For more information related to public information requests, please visit the Attorney General's Website.
+The Department is not required to generate a new document in order to respond to a request.
+For more information related to public information requests, please visit the Attorney General's website.

 How do I request public information?

-To request public information from us, the request must be in writing and must be mailed, hand-delivered, faxed, or e-mailed to us as follows:
+To request public information from the Department, the request must be in writing and must be mailed, hand-delivered, faxed, or emailed as follows:

 Hand-delivered and mailed requests: